 All stories start somewhere, and mine started in Texas.
 I'm a Dallas native who can't stand the heat.
-So when I was 18, I left the kitchen for Williamsburg, Virginia, to attend The College of William and Mary.
+At 18, I left for the swamps of Williamsburg, Virginia, where I attended The College of William and Mary.

 Dogs or Cats: Dogs